Alsos Mission: France

 Information gathered in Rennes, Paris, and Eindhoven pointed to Strasbourg as a place of particular interest.
 Physicists Rudolf Fleischmann and Carl Friedrich von Weizsäcker were known to be working at the University of Strasbourg, as was Eugen Haagen, an expert on viruses whose work was of great concern to the Alsos Mission's Biological Warfare section.
 The Naval section was interested in the torpedo research being carried out there, and jet engine development was being undertaken at Strasbourg's Junkers plant.

 On 22 November, the U.S. Sixth Army Group notified the Alsos Mission that the capture of Strasbourg was imminent, and it should join T-Force in Saarburg, where it was preparing to enter the city.
 The Alsos Mission joined T-Force in Strasbourg on 25 November.
 The German nuclear laboratory was discovered on the grounds of the Strasbourg Hospital, where the physicists attempted to pass themselves off as medics.
 Fleischmann was taken into custody, but Weizsäcker and Haagen had fled the city.

-Documents discovered in Weizsäcker's office, Fleischmann's laboratory and the Strasbourg Hospital pointed to nuclear activities taking place at Stadtilm, Haigerloch, Hechingen, and Tailfingen.
+Documents discovered in Weizsäcker's office, Fleischmann's laboratory and the Strasbourg Hospital pointed to nuclear activities taking place at Stadtilm, Haigerloch, Hechingen, and Tailfingen (today part of Albstadt).
 After establishing its headquarters in Haagen's office Alsos staff uncovered documents concerning secret medical experiments at Natzweiler concentration camp.
 These indicated the Germans had been unable to develop a practical process for uranium enrichment.
-For the first time the Alsos Mission was able to categorically report that the Germans did not have nuclear weapons, and would not have them for some time.
+For the first time the Alsos Mission was able to categorically report that a German nuclear weapon was not a threat, as it had never gotten to a production phase.
+As Goudsmit put it later: "The conclusions were unmistakable.
+The evidence at hand proved definitely that Germany had no atom bomb and was not likely to have one in any reasonable time."